mnw2132/p8105_final/Data Preparation/sarahy_dataclean.md

 # didn't delete the other parts from abbrev and later because they are part of the shapefile and if I delete I have to convert it to a dataframe making the shapefile no longer spatial.
 ```

+Taking the average temperature across all counties per year

 ``` r
 # merging and reading in tammy csv file with avg temps